byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ![In the garden, dig a shallow trench and cover with soil.](./bokashiImages/bokashiGardenBury_web.jpg) In the garden, dig a shallow trench, deposit contents and cover with soil.

-Most food remnants will be indistinguishable from the soil in a week or two, although certain items like bones, egg shells, and corn cobs will take longer to disappear and will act as a slow release fertilizer.
-While the organic matter is converted into soil it is still quite acidic so wait 10 days before planting.
+Most food remnants will be indistinguishable from the soil in a week or two, although certain items like bones, egg shells, and corn cobs will take longer to disappear, acting as a slow release fertilizer.
+While the organic matter is converted into soil it is somewhat acidic, waiting 10 days before planting allows the pH to find a natural balance.

 The active ingredients in the process are the effective microorganisms – a combination of lactic acid bacteria (also found in home kefir whey and lacto ferments), photosynthetic bacteria, and yeast - that ferment the organic matter.
 These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnants as the bin is filled.